zalando-stups/fullstop/fullstop-plugins/fullstop-keypair-plugin/README.md

-##Subnet Plugin
+##Keypair Plugin

 ###Aim of plugin
-Find out if an instance is running in a public subnet.
+Find out if an instance has a keypair attached.

 ###Reacts on